 What did you do before joining the training scheme?

 I joined Imperial College in August 2022, after graduating with a degree in Economics and Politics.
-I have always enjoyed numerical subjects and preferred the Economics side of my studies.
-I therefore chose to do an industrial placement in commercial finance during my third year.
-My role gave me experience in sales reporting, forecasting, real estate, and use of the company-specific finance systems.
-This confirmed my interest in pursuing a career in finance, although I wanted to work in a different type of organisation.
+I preferred the Economics side of my studies, so chose to do an industrial placement in commercial finance during my third year.
+This gave me experience in sales reporting, forecasting, real estate, and use of the company-specific finance systems, and confirmed my interest in pursuing a career in finance, although I wanted to work in a different type of organisation.

 What attracted you to the scheme?

 After my placement year, I knew I wanted to become a chartered accountant and Imperial provides the support and training needed to achieve this.
-There were opportunities to gain experience across several areas of finance, through completion of 3-4 placements throughout the scheme.
+There are opportunities to gain experience across several areas of finance, through completion of 3-4 placements throughout the scheme.
 Beyond this there are opportunities for professional development, which is key for career progression.
 I was interested in the Higher Education sector as I was looking for a company who makes a positive contribution to society.
 Imperial College had recently made the news for supporting the government during the pandemic, and is recognised as one of the world’s top universities for teaching and research.
+Now that I’ve been here two years, I see Imperial pop up almost every day in the news as more groundbreaking research is published.

 What has been the highlight of your time on the scheme?